GauravPatel89/EVA-Track3-Assignments/EndGame/README.md

     </p>

-    Currently it is selected to be 40x40 size image.
+    Currently crop size has been selected to be 40x40 .
 This image is estimated by first cropping an area twice the required crop size, rotating it by (90-car.angle) then again cropping it to required crop size.
-On such example is illustrated below.
+One such example is illustrated below.
 Car angle is assumed to be 10 degrees.

     <p align="center">
       <img width="800" height="800" src="https://github.com/GauravPatel89/EVA-Track3-Assignments/blob/master/EndGame/Figures/StateFig1.bmp">